lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **RPretribution** _(18-Aug-18 02:32 PM)_

-> So, who’s the new gal?
+> So, who's the new gal?

 _Garrick grabs a pack of naturally grown couch seeds._